luguslabs/habs/doc/archipel-keys-initialisation.md

 subkey -n substrate generate > archipel-node1-sr25519.keys
 ```

-Note : the default keys generation is a sr25519.
-To be sure, you can also specify -s or --sr25519 option.
+Note : the default keys generation is a `sr25519`.
+To be sure, you can also specify `-s or --sr25519` option.

 You will need the ed25519 keys format from the same seed.
-To do this you will first extract the phrase seed 12 mnemonic words of node 1 from archipel-node1-sr25519.keys file. then you keep the seed phrase in another file : archipel-node1.seed
+To do this you will first extract the phrase seed 12 mnemonic words of node 1 from `archipel-node1-sr25519.keys` file. then you keep the seed phrase in another file : `archipel-node1.seed`

 ```bash
 cat archipel-node1-sr25519.keys | grep phrase | cut -d"\`" -f2 > archipel-node1.seed
 ```

-now you can extract ed25519 keys format from phrase of archipel-node1.seed with :
+now you can extract ed25519 keys format from phrase of `archipel-node1.seed` with :

 ```bash
 subkey -n substrate --ed25519 inspect "$(<archipel-node1.seed)" > archipel-node1-ed25519.keys